skat/emcs-b2b-ws-sample-client-java/README.md

 certificate for authentication on the server side.
 This configuration file also demonstrates how secure transport (https) is enabled client side.

-## Run client
+## Run clients

-The sample client must be configured with two required parameters that are necessary for the client to run and call the test environment of EMCS B2B Web Service Gateway.
+The sample clients must be configured with JVM parameters that are necessary for the client to run and call the test environment of EMCS B2B Web Service Gateway.
 The two parameters can be obtained by contacting SKAT Help Desk.

-The full list of parameters:
+The full list of parameters for running a test against the **OIOLedsageDocumentOpret** service:

 * **dk.skat.emcs.b2b.sample.P12_PASSPHRASE** (REQUIRED): Passphrase to the certificate used for authentication, signing (request), and encryption (response).
-* **dk.skat.emcs.b2b.sample.OIOLedsageDocumentOpret.ENDPOINT** (REQUIRED):The endpoint of the service being invoked.
+* **dk.skat.emcs.b2b.sample.OIOLedsageDocumentOpret.ENDPOINT** (REQUIRED):The endpoint of the OIOLedsageDocumentOpret service being invoked.
 * **dk.skat.emcs.b2b.sample.TXID_PREFIX** (OPTIONAL): This parameter sets a custom prefix to the generated transaction id and is very useful when asking SKAT Help Desk to trace a particular request.

+The full list of parameters for running a test against the **OIOLedsageDokumentSamlingHent** service:

+* **dk.skat.emcs.b2b.sample.P12_PASSPHRASE** (REQUIRED): Passphrase to the certificate used for authentication, signing (request), and encryption (response).
+* **dk.skat.emcs.b2b.sample.OIOLedsageDokumentSamlingHent.ENDPOINT** (REQUIRED):The endpoint of the OIOLedsageDokumentSamlingHent service being invoked.
+* **dk.skat.emcs.b2b.sample.ARCX** (REQUIRED): ARC Number
+* **dk.skat.emcs.b2b.sample.TXID_PREFIX** (OPTIONAL): This parameter sets a custom prefix to the generated transaction id and is very useful when asking SKAT Help Desk to trace a particular request.

-The client is then invoked as part of the **test phase** of the Maven build process that is run using the following command line:
+The client is then invoked as part of the **test phase** of the Maven build process using the following
+command:

 ```sh
 $ mvn clean install \